wpwupingwp/novowrap/README.md

   A: add `-simple_validate` option in command-line or click the related checkbutton on the GUI.
 Note that without quadripartite structure, the Validate module will skip the adjustment of the structure of the sequences.
+We have test this function on _Cytinus hypocistis_, a parasitic plant having a 19kb plastid genome.
 * Q: I am a `conda` user...

   A: Install `novowrap` with `conda install -c wpwupingwp novowrap` and the usage is the same.